 State or federal mandates (e.g., FEP) may dictate that all FDA-approved devices, drugs, or biologics may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.

 This policy was created in 2008 and, since then, updated periodically using the MEDLINE database.
-The most recent literature update was performed through April 29, 2013.
-The majority of studies identified describe the development of interfaces and signal processing algorithms for myoelectric prosthetic control.
+The most recent literature review was performed through May 23, 2014.
+Most studies identified describe the development of interfaces and signal processing algorithms for myoelectric prosthetic control.

 Prospective comparative studies with objective and subjective measures would provide the most informative data on which to compare different prostheses, but little evidence was identified that directly addressed whether myoelectric prostheses improve function and health-related quality of life.

-The available indirect evidence is based on two assumptions: 1) use of any prosthesis confers clinical benefit, and 2) self-selected use is an acceptable measure of the perceived benefit (combination of utility, comfort, and appearance) of a particular prosthesis for that individual.
+The available indirect evidence is based on 2 assumptions: (1) use of any prosthesis confers clinical benefit and (2) self-selected use is an acceptable measure of the perceived benefit (combination of utility, comfort, appearance) of a particular prosthesis for that person.
 Most of the studies identified describe amputees’ self-selected use or rejection rates.
 The results are usually presented as hours worn at work, hours worn at home, and hours worn in social situations.
 Amputees’ self-reported reasons for use and abandonment are also frequently reported.
-It should be considered that upper limb amputee’s needs may depend on the particular situation.
+It should be considered that upper-limb amputee’s needs may depend on the particular situation.
 For example, increased functional capability may be needed with heavy work or domestic duties, while a more naturally appearing prosthesis with reduced functional capability may be acceptable for an office, school, or other social environment.

 While the various physician specialty societies and academic medical centers may collaborate with and make recommendations during this process, through the provision of appropriate reviewers, input received does not represent an endorsement or position statement by the physician specialty societies or academic medical centers, unless otherwise noted.